MrSAHaseeb/apps/README.md

-# apps
-Apps for Windows and Linux
+# Apps for Windows and Linux